canboat/canboatjs/README.md

     }
 ```

 Canboatjs also responds to an ISO Request for PGN 126464, which is a request to find out which PGNs the device transmits.
-It currently defaults with PGNs supported internally and the PGNs supported bu signalk-to-nmea2000.
+It currently defaults with PGNs supported internally and the PGNs supported by signalk-to-nmea2000.
 You can add to this list by providing the `transmitPGNs` option:
 ```
     {
       "id": "canbus-canboatjse",